-The College of Technology and Applied Sciences offers several programs leading to the B.S. degree (see table on page 437).
+The College of Technology and Applied Sciences offers programs leading to the B.S. degree and B.A.S. degree.
 The college also offers the Master of Technology (M.Tech.) degree.
-For more information on courses, faculty, and programs in the M.Tech. degree see the Graduate Catalog.
+For more information on courses, faculty, and programs in the M.Tech. degree, see the Graduate Catalog.